All buttons display a tooltip with more information on mouse hover.

 Only one of ST or DST can be checked at a time.
 This controls whether displayed times use standard or daylight saving time.
 The date and arrow indicate when the switch occurs based on location.
 Solstice arrows are fixed; the current date arrow initially matches the default but can be manually changed.
 Adjusting these allows comparison of year-round ST or DST scenarios.

-If both ST and DST are unchecked, Solar time is shown.
-Unchecking Solar time as well removes that color from the map for simplicity.
+If both ST and DST are unchecked, solar time is shown.
+Unchecking Show as well removes that color's terminator line from the map for simplicity.

 Map Interaction